 Beard transplants are a reality

 Unfortunately, half of all men struggle to grow full beards without some patchiness.
 The good news is that there is a great solution in the form of a beard transplant.
 Wimpole Clinic has helped many men take pride in their facial hair by carrying out FUE and FUT beard transplants.
-Head on over to our beard transplant page for more information or contact us on 020 7935 1861 to book a consultation with one of our specialists.
+For more information contact us on 020 7935 1861 to book a consultation with one of our specialists.